paridebroggi/paridebroggi.github.io/_posts/features/2025-10-20-disable-private-relay-for-selected-websites.md

 keywords: "safari, apple, priate relay"
 tags: [feature request]
-title:  "Safari custom whitelist to disable Private Relay"
+title:  "Safari custom whitelists to disable Private Relay"
 ---
 As a Safari user, I can set a per‑profile whitelist of sites where Private Relay is disabled by default.
 When I visit a whitelisted domain, Private Relay turns off automatically.